Findlater Castle: History

 The first historical reference to the castle is from 1246.
 King Alexander III of Scotland repaired this castle in the 1260s in preparation for an invasion by King Haakon IV of Norway.
 The Norwegians took and held the castle for some time.
 The castle remains that are still there are from the 14th-century rebuilding, when the castle was redesigned based on the Roslyn Castle model.
+Walter Ogilvy obtained a licence to repair and rebuild the castle from James II of Scotland in February 1445.

 James V of Scotland visited Findlater in November 1535 after a pilgrimage to Tain.
-The Laird of Findlater, an Ogilvy, was Master of Household to Mary of Guise.
-He lost his inheritance following sexual misconduct with his mother-in-law and making a plan to imprison his father in a cellar to deprive him of sleep and drive him insane to obtain his lands.
-After his father's death his mother married John Gordon, a son of the Earl of Huntly, who then took possession of the castle and lands, and promptly imprisoned her.
+James Ogilvy, Laird of Findlater, was Master of Household to Mary of Guise and Mary, Queen of Scots.
+He lost his inheritance to John Gordon, a son of the Earl of Huntly, after making a plan to imprison his father in a cellar to deprive him of sleep and drive him insane to obtain his lands.
+After his father's death his mother married John Gordon, who then took possession of the castle and lands, and promptly imprisoned her.

-John Gordon, now of Findlater, fought with Lord Ogilvy in July 1562 and injured his arm.
-Gordon was imprisoned in Edinburgh until his victime healed, according to custom.
-In September 1562 Mary, Queen of Scots sent an army equipped with artillery from Dunbar Castle to besiege Findlater, and eject John Gordon of Findlater.
+John Gordon fought with James Ogilvy and Lord Ogilvy in July 1562 and injured Lord Ogilvie's arm.
+Gordon was imprisoned in Edinburgh until his victim healed, according to custom.
+In September 1562, Mary, Queen of Scots sent an army equipped with artillery from Dunbar Castle to besiege Findlater, and eject John Gordon.
 When Mary was nearby on 20 September, she had sent her trumpeter messenger to deliver the castle to the captain of her guard, but he was refused.
-In October 1562 the Earl of Huntly sent Mary the keys of Findlater and Auchindoun, but she was suspicious of the low status of the messenger.
+In October 1562, the Earl of Huntly sent Mary the keys of Findlater and Auchindoun, but she was suspicious of the low status of the messenger.
+Huntly was defeated at the battle of Corrichie and John Gordon was executed.

-Conservation

-The castle is a scheduled monument.
+James Ogilvy, 1st Earl of Findlater, was given the earldom in 1638.
+He built the nearby Cullen House to take the place of the castle as the family seat and by the time he died in 1653 it was little used and in decline.